 Michael has been very passionate about teaching piano from a young age; since giving his first piano lessons at the age of fourteen, his students have won international competitions and appeared as soloist with such orchestras as the Alton Symphony Orchestra, Belleville Philharmonic Orchestra, and the Missouri Baptist University Orchestra.
 Outside of music, Michael’s passions include roller coasters (he once rode the Batman: The Ride roller coaster at Six Flags St. Louis 93 times in a single day), bowling, swimming, watching sports (he is a fan of the St. Louis Cardinals and Houston Astros baseball teams), food, literature, movies, and TV shows.

-Michael is a great admirer of the artistry of many great musicians, including, among others, the pianists Artur Schnabel, Alfred Cortot, Vladimir Horowitz, Claudio Arrau, Rudolf Firkušný, Emil Gilels, Glenn Gould, Mieczysław Horszowski, William Kapell, Alicia de Larrocha, Dinu Lipatti, Arturo Benedetti Michelangeli, Tatiana Nikolayeva, Sviatoslav Richter, Arthur Rubinstein, and Vladimir Sofronitsky, and the conductors Claudio Abbado, Leonard Bernstein, Wilhelm Furtwängler, Otto Klemperer, Carlos Kleiber, George Szell, and Arturo Toscanini; their recordings are a major source of influence and inspiration for his music-making.
+Michael is a great admirer of the artistry of many great musicians of the past, including, among others, the pianists Artur Schnabel, Alfred Cortot, Vladimir Horowitz, Claudio Arrau, Leon Fleisher, Rudolf Firkušný, Emil Gilels, Glenn Gould, Mieczysław Horszowski, William Kapell, Alicia de Larrocha, Dinu Lipatti, Arturo Benedetti Michelangeli, Tatiana Nikolayeva, Sviatoslav Richter, Arthur Rubinstein, Peter Serkin, and Vladimir Sofronitsky, and the conductors Claudio Abbado, Leonard Bernstein, Wilhelm Furtwängler, Otto Klemperer, Carlos Kleiber, George Szell, and Arturo Toscanini; their recordings are a major source of influence and inspiration for his music-making.

 English and Mandarin Chinese (fluent); Italian and German (basic knowledge)

 String Quintet in C major, D. 956 by Franz Schubert